bryandts7/votee-wordle/README.md

-# Wordle Auto Solver CLI
+# Votee Wordle Auto Solver CLI

 A command-line application to solve Wordle puzzles.
 This tool can solve the daily Wordle, a random Wordle, or a specific Wordle word using a predefined algorithm.